Plastic surgery: History

 Treatments for the plastic repair of a broken nose are first mentioned in the c.
 1600 BC Egyptian medical text called the Edwin Smith papyrus.
 The early trauma surgery textbook was named after the American Egyptologist, Edwin Smith.
+Reconstructive surgery techniques were being carried out in India by 800 BC.
+Sushruta was a physician who made contributions to the field of plastic and cataract surgery in the 6th century BC.

 The Romans also performed plastic cosmetic surgery, using simple techniques, such as repairing damaged ears, from around the 1st century BC.
 For religious reasons, they did not dissect either human beings or animals, thus, their knowledge was based in its entirety on the texts of their Greek predecessors.
-Notwithstanding, Aulus Cornelius Celsus left some surprisingly accurate anatomical descriptions, some of which—for instance, his studies on the genitalia and the skeleton—are of special interest to plastic surgery.
+Notwithstanding, Aulus Cornelius Celsus left some accurate anatomical descriptions, some of which—for instance, his studies on the genitalia and the skeleton—are of special interest to plastic surgery.

-The Indian medical works of both Sushruta and Charaka, originally in Sanskrit, were translated into the Arabic language during the Abbasid Caliphate in 750 AD.
+Arabs practiced the plastic surgery, during the Abbasid Caliphate in 750 AD.
 The Arabic translations made their way into Europe via intermediaries.
 In Italy, the Branca family of Sicily and Gaspare Tagliacozzi (Bologna) became familiar with the techniques of Sushruta.

+In all fields of surgery, the Arab physician, surgeon, and chemist Al-Zahrawi talks of the use of silk thread sutures to achieve good cosmesis.
+He describes what is thought to be the first attempt at reduction mammaplasty for the management of gynaecomastia.
+He gives detailed descriptions of other basic surgical techniques such as cautery and wound management.

 British physicians travelled to India to see rhinoplasties being performed by Indian methods.
-Reports on Indian rhinoplasty performed by a Kumhar vaidya were published in the Gentleman's Magazine by 1794.
+Reports on Indian rhinoplasty performed by a Kumhar (potter) vaidya were published in the Gentleman's Magazine by 1794.
 Joseph Constantine Carpue spent 20 years in India studying local plastic surgery methods.
 Carpue was able to perform the first major surgery in the Western world in the year 1815.
 Instruments described in the Sushruta Samhita were further modified in the Western world.